Tulip-Dev/tulip/doc/python/gettingstarted.rst

         * add new Python functions and classes to the environment that will be available each time the tulip module is imported

-When the tulip module is imported from the first time in the current Python session, the content of the following directories will be scan for Python files (.py extension) :
+When the tulip module is imported from the first time in the current Python session, the contents of the following directories will be scan for Python files (.py extension) :

         * <tulip_install_dir>/lib/tulip/python/startup

         * <home_dir>/.Tulip-x.y/python/startup

-Then, for each Python file found, its content will be read and executed in the context of the Python main module (the file will not be imported as a Python module).
+Then, for each Python file found, its contents will be read and executed in the context of the Python main module (the file will not be imported as a Python module).